Funder

 A Large Overlooked Climate Risk: Earth’s Declining Reflectivity

-Since 2000 the Earth has rapidly become less reflective, causing it to absorb much more solar energy.
-This additional energy is equivalent to about 2,400 billion tons of additional CO2 emissions, roughly three times humanity's cumulative emissions during this period.
-The decline in Earth’s reflectivity seems to be (at least partially) caused by declining cloud cover and potentially by cleanup of particulate pollution, but we still lack a full explanation.
-The big fear is that declining reflectivity is a strong feedback loop driven by hotter temperatures, which could imply that future warming will be much worse than expected.
-Dr. Phil Duffy, former lead Biden White House climate scientist, will explain what is known and not known about these concerning trends and will outline research needed to shed further light on them.
+Since 2000, the Earth has rapidly become less reflective, causing it to absorb significantly more solar energy.
+This additional energy is equivalent to about 2,400 billion tons of additional CO₂ emissions, roughly three times humanity’s cumulative emissions during this period.
+The decline in Earth’s reflectivity appears to be (at least partially) driven by declining cloud cover and potentially by the cleanup of particulate pollution, though a full explanation remains unclear.
+This session explores these concerning trends and the research needed to better understand them.

 Session 11: